smlsvnssn/ouml/README.md

 ### Usage

 `chain` chains method calls, but with some quirks and gotchas.
 For example, properties on objects can be retrieved by calling the property name as a function.
 Methods on objects in the global scope can be accessed by an underscore, for example `Object_groupBy()`.
-Also, if a method in the chain creates an error, the step is skipped by default (and the error is logged), prioritising a return value.
+Also, if a method in the chain throws an error, the step is skipped by default (and the error is logged), prioritising a return value.
 You can override this by setting `isThrowing` to true, or handle the error with a `.try()`.
 Use like so:

 ```js